Speed limits in the United States by jurisdiction: New Mexico

 New Mexico has six major freeway facilities, which include three lengthy Interstate routes.
-Part of US-70 (as a divided highway) between Las Cruces and Alamogordo is one of only two sections of non-Interstate route as well as being the first road in New Mexico that's not a freeway to have the 75 mph limit; as of January 2019, US 285 between Roswell and Vaughn was raised to 75 mph as well.
-New Mexico, Nevada (US 95 south of US 93), and Texas are the only three states with 75 mph limits on roads that aren't freeways.
+Part of US-70 (as a divided highway) between Las Cruces and Alamogordo is one of only three sections of non-Interstate route as well as being the first road in New Mexico that's not a freeway to have the 75 mph limit; US Route 54 from Chaparral to Boles Acres, and, as of January 2019, US 285 between Roswell and Vaughn were both raised to 75 mph as well.
+Montana (US Route 287 from I-90 to Townsend as of November 2025), New Mexico, Nevada (US 95 south of US 93), and Texas are the only four states with 75 mph limits on roads that aren't freeways.
 There is no statutory requirement for reduced speeds on urban freeways so that, for example at Santa Fe and Las Vegas the speed limit remains 75 mph on I-25.
 New Mexico, Kansas, North Dakota, Colorado, and Texas are the only states to have a speed limit greater than 70 mph in urban highways.
 Nonetheless, there are 65 mph limits on freeways in more heavily urbanized areas such as Albuquerque and Las Cruces.
 Other reduced speed limits do exist, but the lowest speed limit under normal conditions on New Mexico's freeways is 55 mph, which can be found on two sections of Interstate 25: The first section being three miles from the Big I to Gibson Boulevard in Albuquerque, and the second being a short stretch near Raton Pass.
 These particular stretches of I-25 were originally built as relocations of US-85, whose design and construction predate the interstate highway era.
 As such, these stretches do not meet modern interstate highway standards, and have closely spaced interchanges, sharp curves, and/or limited sight distances.

 By statute, other state maintained roads may have speed limits of up to 75 mph.
 Four-lane divided highways in open areas often have 65 mph limits, with some 70 mph limits, such as almost the entire length of US 550 from Bloomfield to Bernalillo, and a 23-mile stretch of US 70 west of Roswell.

 Primary two-lane highways in open areas with parking shoulders often have 65 mph limits.

 Most primary two-lane highways without parking shoulders in open and mixed rural areas still have a 55 mph limit, but some have 60 mph limits.